 In the View group in the ribbon bar there are buttons to toggle the visibility of disabled triggers.
 To select multiple groups, hold down the Ctrl key while clicking on group names.

 In some cases, multiple triggers within one order group might be competing for inputs.
 This can be solved easily by defining relations between those triggers.
-Trigger relations are defined by arrows that can be drawn between any two triggers in the same order group by simply clicking on one trigger and dragging an arrow to a second trigger.
+Trigger relations are defined by arrows that can be drawn between any two triggers in the same order group by simply clicking on one trigger and dragging an arrow to a second one.

 This relative ordering clarifies the order in which the triggers should be tested.
-Just like with order groups, the more specific triggers should be put befor the less specific ones; otherwise, the most specific triggers would never be tested.
+Just like with order groups, the more specific triggers should be put before the less specific ones; otherwise, the most specific triggers would never be tested.